 Netflix was one of the first streaming services to invest heavily in original content.
 The platform has its very own Oscar-winning movies and a whole host of true crime documentaries.
 There’s plenty of non-original programming to keep you entertained as well.
 Shows are only added when an entire season is available, so Netflix is the place to binge-watch to your heart’s content.

 Whichever movie or show you choose, you won’t have to deal with commercials.
 The service offers 3 plans to suit households of all sizes.
 The $8.99/mo.
 Basic package only allows 1 person to watch Netflix at a time.
-To access an extra stream, you need to upgrade to the $12.99/mo.
+To access an extra stream, you need to upgrade to the $13.99/mo.
 Standard plan.
-To get 4 simultaneous streams, choose the $15.99/mo.
+To get 4 simultaneous streams, choose the $17.99/mo.
 Premium option.

-Up to 5 user profiles can be created per account and you can try the service for free for 30 days.
+Up to 5 user profiles can be created per account.

 What to watch on Netflix